 About a month before my daughter left for college we spent a fun day shopping together for items for her dorm room.
 And by fun I mean expensive.
 The number of dorm purchases she needed – or thought she needed – was staggering.

 When it came time to pack it all up and stuff it all into our SUV for the 300-mile trek to campus, I had regret.
 When our loaded SUV resembled the Joad family truck from The Grapes of Wrath, I questioned our decisions.
 And when we carted about a fourth of it back home after setting her up in her new matchbook-sized room and I was gifted the task of making all the returns, I shed bitter-flavored tears at our judgment or lack of.

 Shopping for all the new dorm room “essentials” is stressful, especially when it’s your first trip to the college rodeo.
 The suggestions and lists can be overwhelming and confusing, and the entire process can leave you spinning even more than you already are.

 You don’t need that in your life.

-Thanks to many Grown and Flown parents who’ve been in your shaking shoes, here’s a list of items to avoid that may provide some much-needed guidance as you venture off with all those Bed, Bath & Beyond coupons you’ve been hoarding for this very excursion.
+Thanks to many Grown and Flown parents who’ve been in your shaking shoes, here’s a list of items to avoid that may provide some much-needed guidance.
 Because saving time means more time spent with your graduate.
 And saving money means more Chardonnay for you.

 *Disclaimer: As with all the advice you’ve been given for the past 18 years, use your own best judgment.
 These suggestions will depend on your child, their needs, where they are living, and how much they do not care about cleanliness.
 And, note: we are a reader-supported site and receive compensation from purchases made through some of the links in this post.